BioID-based interactome of the SARS-CoV-2 proteome

 Browse & Search

-We profiled eight of twenty-nine proteins from the viral genome (twenty-one in progress).
-Select one below to view a detailed report or search for viral proteins that interact with a human protein.
+We profiled twenty-seven of twenty-nine proteins from the viral genome.
+Select one below to view a detailed report or search by a human identifier for viral proteins that detected it.

 Viruses are obligate intracellular parasites, entirely dependent on host cell protein machinery for their replication.
 Characterizing how the virus that causes COVID-19, SARS-CoV-2, usurps host cell machinery function, while simultaneously disrupting the cellular antiviral response, will both: (i) dramatically improve our understanding of SARS-CoV-2 pathophysiology and; (ii) identify useful drug targets.
 The SARS-CoV-2 RNA genome codes for at least twenty-nine proteins.
 Using a technique called BioID, we aim to characterize the virus-host protein-protein interactome in multiple human cell types.